 The assessment included a review of policies and procedural documentation relevant to the establishment's proposed licensable activity of Export, and the traceability and quality management systems (QMS).
-This included procedures describing the process for notifying the European partner facility to arrange for export and for the DI to provide oversight of the activity.
+This included procedures describing notification of potential patients and the role of the establishment's Clinical Logistics Team as the conduit between the procuring clinical site and the manufacturing facility, how the establishment arranges each specific export, and how the proposed DI will provide oversight of the activity.
 Third party agreements were reviewed, as was documentation around the validation of the procurement site, the export process, and the traceability and incident reporting systems.